GCC Bridge

 Team leader leads a small team of approx. 5 people, distributes the individual tasks and acts as the liaison between the consultants and the project manager.
 Leadership experience advantageous.

-Consultants conduct research, analyze data and synthesise results with their cohorts in teams of 4-5.
+Consultants conduct research, analyze data and synthesise results in teams of 4-5.
 This role is not client facing and is perfect for participants who would like to experience working on a consulting project with lower responsibilities.

 If you are interested in both consultant and leadership roles, please apply for a leadership position only.
 We will evaluate you for both positions.